sstripps1/sstripps1.github.io/_posts/2024-08-30-sams-travel-blog.md

 ## Southwest USA: October 2022

 I kicked off my gap year(s) with a road trip down south.
 Starting from Vancouver (where I was living at the time), my friend and I hit the road in her Mitsubishi Delica Space Gear and began driving down the west coast to San Francisco (by way of Seattle, Portland, lots of beaches, and some incredibly tall trees).
-After spending a few days in my favorite American city, we headed inland, through Yosemite, and into the desert.
+After spending a few days in San Fran (my favourite American city), we headed inland, through Yosemite, and into the desert.
 After a quick pitstop in Vegas, and a brief stint in the South of Utah, we made it to the red rocks of Arizona.
 From there, we headed back west to southern California (pushing the 20 year old van’s air conditioning to the absolute limit as we drove through death valley), and then finally back up to Canada.
 This trip was a bit of a whirlwind (over 8000km in 26 days), but the amount we got to see in that time made it all worth it.

 ![IMG_4690](/assets/IMG_4690.jpg)